goru001/inltk/README.md

 * Add [Telugu](https://github.com/goru001/inltk/issues/1)
 and [Maithili](https://github.com/goru001/inltk/issues/10) support
-* Add NER support
-* Add Textual Entailment support
-* Add English to iNLTK

 #### ..and NOT being worked upon

 `Shout out if you want to lead :)`

+* Add NER support for all languages
+* Add Textual Entailment support for all languages
 * Work on a [unified model for all the languages](https://github.com/goru001/inltk/issues/14)
 * [POS support](https://github.com/goru001/inltk/issues/13) in iNLTK
 * Add translations - to and from languages in iNLTK + English